spinnaker/spinnaker.github.io/reference/managed-delivery/resource-status/index.md

 {% include toc %}

-*If you're not sure what a Managed Resource is, check out our [overview of Managed Delivery](/reference/managed-delivery) first.*
+💡 *If you're not sure what a Managed Resource is, check out our [overview of Managed Delivery](/reference/managed-delivery) first.*

 ## Overview
 Managed Resources will always have a **status** which describes the current state of the resource from Spinnaker's perspective.
 A resource's status can help you quickly answer questions like:
   - Is Spinnaker taking automatic action on this resource right now?
-  - Does the actual configuration of this resource match the declarative configuration I gave to Spinnaker?
+  - Does the actual state of this resource match the declarative configuration I gave to Spinnaker?
   - Is something wrong with this resource?

 ## How to find a resource's status